guitar-wiring-visualizer/guitar-wiring-visualizer/README.md

 ## Development

-The app is written in vanilla JavaScript and plain HTML.
+The app is written in vanilla JavaScript and HTML.
 No backend/server technology is needed.
 The code leverages the great [Konva](https://konvajs.org/) library for drawing to the HTML canvas.

 Bootstrap is used for styling.

 ### Demo site hosting

 github pages is used to host the site.
-Upon commit to master, the source code is copied to the guitar-wiring-visualizer.github.io repository to be served by giuthub pages, using a github action.
+Upon commit to master, the source code is copied to the `guitar-wiring-visualizer.github.io` repository to be served by github pages, using an action.

 ### dev notes